sentenz/Controlz/README.md

 - [License](#lic)

 ## <a name="coc"></a> Contributor Code of Conduct
 Help us keep projects open and inclusive.
-Please read and follow our [CODE_OF_CONDUCT.md](https://github.com/Sentenz/general/blob/main/CODE_OF_CONDUCT.md).
+Please read and follow our [code of conduct](https://github.com/Sentenz/general/blob/main/CODE_OF_CONDUCT.md).

 ## <a name="cont"></a> Contributing Guidelines
 Read through our [contributing guidelines](https://github.com/Sentenz/general/blob/main/CONTRIBUTING.md) to learn about our submission process and more.